sammcgeown/vra-cli/README.md

 ```

 ### Certificates
-By default vra-cli will use the OS's certificate trust to determine whether the vRealize Automation Code Stream API certificate is trusted.
+By default vra-cli will use the OS's certificate trust to determine whether the vRealize Automation API certificate is trusted.
 To ignore certificate warnings, use the `--ignoreCertificateWarnings` flag:

 ```bash
 ❯ vra-cli get execution